You have to meet the conditions set by the government to access your super. Read on below to understand the conditions.

 Conditions of release explained

-There are a number of ways that you can legally access your superannuation under Australian law – these are called conditions of release:
+There are a number of ways that you can legally access your superannuation under Australian law – these are called conditions of release.
+Conditions of release include:

 Unrestricted non-preserved benefits are the most common type of non-preserved benefits.
 Basically, when you have already met a condition of release (like reaching retirement age, or one of the other conditions listed above), but you didn’t withdraw that money from your super.
 If you have any unrestricted non-preserved money, you can take it out of your super at any time.